-The counters worked well over the summer period to capture the main run of fish.
-However, the most significant numbers of fish travelling upstream do so through the Queen's gap without being counted.
+The counting section of the Moy is two Logie crumps and two Vaki channels.
+The counters were not operational during the summer months.
+The most significant numbers of fish travelling upstream do so through the queen's gap without being counted.
 The counts from year to year depend on water level and can vary significantly; the facility only provides a partial count.
 Counting in the winter months is limited due to the risk of leaving the gates closed and the resulting flood risk to the town.
-A funding application for a new Vaki to replace the older model was successful and will be installed in 2019.